lablup/testion/README.md

 ## Installation

 You need to install this inside a virtualenv where your target project's dependencies are installed.

 Simply run `python setup.py install` then.

+If you encounter errors while installing `uritemplate` package, then manually install `github3.py` package using pip and retry.
+There is a temporary issue due to renaming of `uritemplate` package which is not handeld in the stable version of `github3.py` package.

 ## Configuration